hemantishere/Email-Automation-Bot/README.md

 # Email-Automation-Bot
 Voice Assistant based Email Bot designed to automate sending emails using python and smtp module.

-<h2>This Script takes input from the user using voice commands and can be changed to text by modifying the code.</h2>ython
+<h2>This Script takes input from the user using voice commands and can be changed to text by modifying the code.</h2>

 <h1> Requirements </h1>
-1. Python
+1. Python 3.0 and above
-2. smtp module
+2. Smtp module
 3. pyttsx3 module
 4. speech recoginition module
 5. Pyaudio module